Radclyffe Hall (Marguerite Antonia Radclyffe Hall, 12 August 1880 – 7 October 1943) was an English writer.

 Radclyffe and Una moved between a succession of homes in London, Sussex, Paris, and Florence, and mixed with a cosmopolitan circle which included E. F. Benson, Colette, Gabriele d’Annunzio, Romaine Brooks, and Natalie Barney.

-In 1928, Hall published her most famous novel, The Well of Loneliness, which, according to her, summed up all she had to say about inversion.
+In 1928, Hall published their most famous novel, The Well of Loneliness, which, according to them, summed up all they had to say about inversion.
 A month after its publication, James Douglas, editor of the Sunday Express, started a campaign to get the book banned, and the Home Office pressed the publisher, Jonathan Cape, to withdraw the novel.
 As a result of the publicity, the book sold rapidly, and several writers protested against its banning: Arnold Bennett, Vera Brittain, T.S.
 Eliot, E.M.
 Forster, George Bernard Shaw, Lytton Strachey, Leonard and Virginia Woolf, among others.

 On a letter from August 30th 1928 to Vita Sackville-West, Virginia Woolf wrote: